Brandin Cooks Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Recent Performances

-- In last week's game against the 49ers, Cooks was targeted 11 times and racked up seven catches for 66 yards and scored one touchdown.
+- In last week's matchup with the 49ers, Cooks hauled in seven passes for 66 yards and scored one touchdown while being targeted 11 times.

-- Over his last three games, Cooks has put together 168 yards (on 14 grabs) and three touchdowns.
+- Over his last three outings, Cooks' 14 grabs have yielded 168 yards (56.0 ypg) and three touchdowns.
+He's been targeted 21 times.

 Cooks' Houston Teammates